CCNV Space-Times as Potential Supergravity Solutions

 A Kundt metric admitting a $CCNV$ is $CSI$ if and only if the transverse metric $g_{ef}$ is locally homogeneous \cite{CSI}.
-(Due to the local homogeneity of $g_{ef}$ a coordinate transformation can be performed so that the $m_{ie}$ in eqn. (\ref{ccnvframe}) below are independent of $u$.)
-This implies that the Riemann tensor is of type II or less \cite{coley}.
-If a $CSI$-$CCNV$ metric satisfies $R_{ab}R^{ab}=0$ then the metric is $VSI$, and the Riemann tensor will be of type III, N or O and the transverse metric is flat (i.e., ${g}_{ef}={\delta}_{ef}$).
-The constraints on a $CSI$ $CCNV$ spacetime to admit an additional KV are obtained as subcases of the cases analyzed below where the transverse metric is a locally homogeneous.
+Due to the local homogeneity of $g_{ef}$ a coordinate transformation can be performed so that the $m_{ie}$ in equation (\ref{ccnvframe}) below are independent of $u$; this implies that the Riemann tensor is of type {\bf II} or less \cite{class}.
+If a $CSI$-$CCNV$ metric satisfies $R_{ab}R^{ab}=0$ then the metric is $VSI$, and the Riemann tensor will be of type {\bf III}, {\bf N} or {\bf O} and the transverse metric is flat (i.e., ${g}_{ef}={\delta}_{ef}$).
+The constraints on a $CSI$ $CCNV$ spacetime to admit an additional Killing vector field are obtained as subcases of the cases analyzed below where the transverse metric is a locally homogeneous Riemannian manifold. \end{subsection}